mssfoobar/docs/docs/60_ucs/guides/deployment.md

 ghcr.io/NAMESPACE/IMAGE_NAME:tag
 ```

-NAMESPACE must be personal account or organiztion to which the image will be scoped to.
+NAMESPACE must be personal account or organization to which the image will be scoped to.

 :::

 ## Pushing to Container Registry

-This project used ghcr (github container registry) to store images.
+This project used ghcr (GitHub container registry) to store images.

 Working with ghcr

-1. create a new github personal access token with at least `write:pacakges` access.
+1. create a new GitHub personal access token with at least `write:pacakges` access.
 2. login to ghcr using cli.

 ```bash